Our People

 Paul McGarry

-Paul has worked in local government since 1993, working on ageing projects since 1997, setting up the Age Friendly Manchester Programme at Manchester City Council in 2009.
-Paul was a founding member of both the WHO’s Global Network and the UK Network of Age-Friendly Cities and Communities.
+Paul McGarry is the Head of the Greater Manchester Ageing Hub and Assistant Director of Greater Manchester Combined Authority’s Public Service Reform Directorate.
+He has worked on ageing projects since 1997, including setting up the Age-Friendly Manchester Programme.
+Paul is a founding member of the WHO’s Global Network and the UK Network of Age-Friendly Cities and Communities and is a research fellow at The University of Manchester.

 -